Legal briefing | |

 Other carve-outs from the AI Act's scope

 Certain AI systems are not in scope.
-For example, AI systems used solely for scientific research and development, or for personal use, or for research and testing prior to a system being put on the market, or those released under open source licences (unless they are classified as prohibited or high-risk).
+For example, AI systems used solely for scientific research and development, or for personal use, or for research and testing prior to a system being put on the market, or those released under open source licences (unless they are classified as prohibited or high-risk systems.

 What happens and when?